PinkProgramming/pink-webdev-2019/README.md

 # Pink Web Dev 2019
-This project contains resources and ideas for the Pink Web Dev course that will be held during autumn 2019.
+Curriculum and resources for the Pink Programming Bootcamp in Malmö during autumn 2019

 ## License